The Ultimate Guide to 3PL Provider for Logistics and Supply-Chain

 E-commerce offering free delivery reduced profits

-With the rise in the number of e-commerce websites and online sales, many businesses and marketplaces started offering free shipping and delivery which were being borne by businesses cutting into their profits.
-Consumers became habitual to being offered free shipping and thus it became a trend which drove the cost of logistics for businesses even further.
+With the rise in the number of e-commerce websites and online sales, many businesses and marketplaces started offering free shipping and delivery, which were being borne by businesses, cutting into their profits.
+Consumers became habituated to being offered free shipping, and thus, it became a trend that drove the cost of logistics for businesses even further.

 Faster Shipping and Delivery became unsustainable for 2PL